Electrical & Electronics — Trinidad and Tobago

 Certification Process

-Enterprises first confirm the product category and corresponding applicable technical standards, prepare technical documents (including product manuals, circuit diagrams, qualified test reports, etc.) and provide representative test samples.
-Then submit a formal certification application to TTBS and pay the corresponding certification fee.
-TTBS completes document review and sample testing, issues a 5-year valid certification after passing the review and test.
-Products are subject to no more than 2 market spot checks per year after launch.
+TTBS completes document review and sample testing, issues a 5-year valid certification after passing the review and test, and products will accept no more than 2 market spot checks every year after launch.